gbv/beaconspec/beacon.md

 * `never`

 The value `always` SHOULD be used to describe BEACON dumps that change each time they are accessed.
-The value `never` should be used to describe archived BEACON dumps.
+The value `never` SHOULD be used to describe archived BEACON dumps.